shakebugs/shake-docs/docs/android/crash-reports/describe-crash.md

 </TabItem></Tabs>

-If the user decides they don't want to add their description (they tap outside the sheet), the crash report will be sent to you silently anyway.
+If the user decides they don't want to add their description (they tap outside the sheet) → the crash report will be sent to you silently anyway.

-If the user decides they want to add their description (they tap the confirmation button) but then discards the ticket on the New ticket screeen, the crash report will be discarded.
+If the user decides they do want to add their description (they tap the confirmation button) but then discards their ticket on the New ticket screeen → the crash report will be discarded.